 The COVID-19 pandemic has changed everyone's life.
 Nowhere is this more evident than the delivery of healthcare where the system has had to respond and adapt to the novel corona virus to protect the safety of patients and their health care providers.
 Fortunately, the under utilized field of Telemedicine was already in place and the pandemic removed the remaining barriers to its widespread adoption.
 Telemedicine will be part of the "new normal" and has changed health care for the better for patients with anything from the common cold to cancer.

 Think about it.
 You’ve had a stuffy nose for about a week.
 It has become progressively more congested, and you now have some pretty significant sinus pain.
 It’s feeling like a sinus infection, but you are just not sure.
 Dr. Google isn’t meriting any new information.
 If it is a sinus infection, you know that a prescription for antibiotics would clear it up.
 But do you really want to get in the car, traipse across the city to urgent care, and wait for an hour to see a doctor?
 What if it’s really just a stuffy nose?

 We have all found ourselves in a similar scenario—a nagging cold, an annoying rash, symptoms that may or may not be a urinary tract infection—in need of professional medical advice but short on time and not ready to commit to the waiting room.
-Now an increasing number of women are using telemedicine, and specifically virtual doctor visits, to get more-efficient care for a variety of common health concerns.
-Instead of spending hours traveling to, waiting for, and checking in and out for an in-person appointment with a physician, women are logging on for diagnosis and care.
+Over the past several years an increasing number of individuals have been using telemedicine, and specifically virtual doctor visits, to get more-efficient care for a variety of common health concerns.
+Instead of spending hours traveling to, waiting for, and checking in and out for an in-person appointment with a physician, patients were logging on for diagnosis and care.

 An Expanded Healthcare Landscape